Help! My Mirliton is Wilting!

 Temporary Wilt:

-You can easily learn to recognize a temporary wilt (also called “leaf flagging”).
+You can easily learn to recognize a temporary wilt (also called leaf flagging).
 The leaves will have lost some turgidity but not completely collapsed, as shown in the two photos.
-When you see this, you can use a soil sampler to sample the soil and see if it is too dry at the roots zone (8″ down).
+When you see this, you can use a soil sampler to sample the soil and see if it is too dry in the root zone (8″ down).
 You can also use your hands to feel how firm the leaves and stems (petioles) are.
 The video at the end of this post demonstrates the proper way to feel for a temporary wilt.
-The last thing you want to do if the plant is in a temporary wilt is to water the vine when it already has plenty of available soil moisture—you will flood the roots and cause root asphyxia which leads to more wilting.
+The last thing you want to do if the plant is in a temporary wilt is to water the vine when it already has plenty of available soil moisture—you will flood the roots and cause root asphyxia, which leads to more wilting.
 Just wait until the next morning, and if the leaves have fully expanded and properly oriented toward the light, you have no problem.
-In fact, periodic wilting toughens and leaves and gives them more protection from fungi.
+In fact, periodic wilting toughens leaves and gives them more protection from fungi.
 A picture containing plant, vegetable Description automatically generated

-Figure 2: Temporary Wilt.
-Note that the leaves are no longer oriented toward the sun and are drooping, but not their stems (photo by Kevin De Santiago)
+Figure 2: Temporary Wilt (leaf flagging); Note that the leaves are no longer oriented toward the sun and are drooping, but not their stems. (photo by Kevin De Santiago)

 Permanent Wilt: